Battle of Liberty Place: Background

 The "Battle of Liberty Place" was the name given to the insurrection by its Democratic supporters, as part of their story of the struggle to overturn Republicans and the Reconstruction government.
 Although this government brought about greater equality and opportunity for blacks, white supremacists saw it as tyranny.
 In the election of 1872, John McEnery, a Democrat, was supported by a coalition of Democrats and anti-Grant Republicans, including Republican Gov. Henry C. Warmoth.
 Warmoth's opponents in the Republican Party remained loyal to President Grant, and supported the Republican Party nominee, William Pitt Kellogg.

 Governor Warmoth had appointed the State Returning Board, which administered elections; it declared McEnery the winner.
 A rival board endorsed Kellogg, who had charged election fraud because of the violence and intimidation that took place at and near the polls, as Democrats tried to suppress black voting.
-The legislature impeached Warmoth from office and removed him for "stealing" the election.
+The legislature impeached Warmoth and removed him from office for "stealing" the election.
 Lieutenant Governor P. B. S. Pinchback became governor for the last 35 days of Warmoth's term.
 Both McEnery and Kellogg had inaugural parties and certified lists of appointed local officeholders.
 The federal government eventually certified Kellogg as the governor of the state.
 Similarly, Republican C. C. Antoine was certified lieutenant-governor over Democrat Davidson Bradfute Penn.

 In an earlier violent incident related to the disputed election, the Colfax massacre occurred at the courthouse in Grant Parish in April 1873, when a white militia attacked freedmen defending appointed Republican officeholders.
 This action was also related to political tensions between whites and blacks.
 In Colfax, three whites and a total of 150 blacks were killed, at least 50 of the latter after having been taken prisoner.

 In 1874, McEnery and his allies formed a "rump" legislature in New Orleans, then the location of state government.
 The paramilitary White League entered the city with a force of 5,000 to seat McEnery; they fought against 3,500 police and state militia for control.
-The White League defeated the state militia, inflicting about 100 casualties.
-The insurgents occupied the state house and armory for three days, and turned out Governor Kellogg.
-When former Confederate general James Longstreet tried to stop the fighting, he was pulled from his horse, shot by a spent bullet, and taken prisoner by the White League.
-Kellogg wired for federal troops and, within three days, President Ulysses S. Grant sent Federal troops there.
+The White League defeated the state militia, inflicting dozens of casualties.
+The insurgents occupied the state house and armory for three days, with Governor Kellogg finding sanctuary in the Custom House, which was federal property protected by a company of U.S. Army troops.
+When former Confederate general James Longstreet, aligned with Kellogg and other Radical Republicans and in command of the government forces, was shot, possibly by a spent bullet, he fell or was pulled from his horse; some accounts have him being held prisoner by the insurrectionists afterwards, but this is unlikely.

+Kellogg wired for federal troops and, within three days, President Ulysses S. Grant sent federal troops there.
 The White League insurgents retreated from New Orleans before the federal troops arrived, and no one was prosecuted.